-It goes without saying that Jeremiah was describing the very same scene as was Isaiah.
+Though Isaiah preceded Jeremiah by fifty or so years, it goes without saying that Jeremiah was describing the very same scene as Isaiah had.
 Repeatedly the prophet told us that in his vision the land and city and nation were so thoroughly desolated that the sight was to cause utter astonishment in those who saw it.
 And then in LAMENTATIONS we read;

 - 2:15-16 All that pass by clap their hands at thee; they hiss and wag their head at the daughter of Jerusalem, saying, Is this the city that men call the perfection of beauty, the joy of the whole earth?
 All thine enemies have opened their mouth against thee: they hiss and gnash the teeth: they say, We have swallowed her up: certainly this is the day that we looked for; we have found, we have seen it.

 It would appear that Isaiah had seen in his vision many people being astonished and even rejoicing at the total and complete destruction of that heavily fortified and defended city.
 Jeremiah spoke in these exact terms and though not in itself conclusive that the servant of ISAIAH 53 was indeed that holy city, it certainly goes a long way towards explaining and expounding upon Isaiah's vision.

 - 52:15 So shall he sprinkle many nations; the kings shall shut their mouths at him: for that which had not been told them shall they see; and that which they had not heard shall they consider.